U.S. business groups worried by cybersecurity law aimed at China

+* its wholly owned subsidiary, Flexiroam Asia Limited has signed a partnership agreement with Scoot Tigerair Staff Union

-WASHINGTON The U.S.-China Business Council on Monday criticized a new law aimed at thwarting cyber attacks by discouraging the Justice Department and several other government agencies from buying information technology systems from China.
+WASHINGTON, April 8 The U.S.-China Business Council on Monday criticized a new U.S. law aimed at thwarting cyber attacks by discouraging the Justice Department and several other government agencies from buying information technology systems from China.

 "The national security of the United States is critical, but it must not be used as a means of protectionism," John Frisbie, the group's president, said in a letter urging leaders in the Senate and the House of Representatives to block similar measures in the future.